April 1, read the Bible in a year in PowerPoint; commented

 1 Samuel 14.
 Jonathan Defeated the Philistines.
 King Saul made an oath that no one was allowed to eat until nightfall.
 Jonathan didn’t know that, so he ate, and Saul wanted to put Jonathan to death, but his men refused the King’s order, and thus Jonathan’s life was spared.

-April 21, read the Bible in a year; in PowerPoint, with comments.
+April 21, read the Bible in a year in PowerPoint; with comments.

 Mark 15:21-47.
 The Crucifixion of Jesus the King took place.
 Read it carefully.
 Jesus Died, spiked on the cross, and at the same time the Temple veil was rent in two, from top to bottom, opening up for us full access to God himself.
 Jesus died, and Joseph of Arimathea asked for his body and buried him in a tomb cut out in a rock.